-A licensed contractor collects all general rubbish and disposes of it off site at an approved waste facility.
+A licensed contractor (JR Richards) collects all general rubbish and disposes of it off site at an approved waste facility.
+The licenced contractor also manages the recycling of other material off site including paper, cardboard, oil metal etc.

 2.4 WATER MANAGEMENT